Harrison Barnes Reading Academy Summer Reading Buddies Site Supervisor

 - Determine books/activities for the children weekly

-- Utilize RRSC provided iPads and other forms of technology at the sites, including volunteer check-in, literacy apps, and texting/emailing parents/guardians updates
+- Utilize RRSC provided iPads and other forms of technology at the sites, including sign-up genius, literacy apps, and texting/emailing parents/guardians updates

 - Each tutoring session is 45 minutes long and children attend 2/week